 Choosing Your Cataract Surgeon

-Dr. Eccles-Brown is licensed as a Medical Doctor by the Florida Board of Medicine.
+Dr. Rodriguez is licensed as a Medical Doctor by the Florida Board of Medicine.
 You can confirm the information with a visit to the Florida Department of Health’s website.
 She is also board certified by the American Board of Ophthalmology and a fellow of the American Academy of Ophthalmology.

 About Laser Cataract Surgery

 Cataract surgery is one of the safest surgeries performed in the U.S. today, with a success rate that exceeds 95%.
 The procedure is quick, most patients experience little or no discomfort, and clear vision is usually restored within a few days.

 Elmquist Eye Group is proud to offer bladeless laser-assisted cataract surgery, a procedure that is designed to make treatment more precise, safer and more accurate.
 It provides the same excellent outcome as traditional cataract surgery, but uses a different method.

 Laser cataract surgery takes 5 to 10 minutes.
 Recovery time is very similar to traditional cataract surgery, and most individuals recover and return to their normal activities very quickly.